Private Education Loans are non-federal loans made by private lenders. Visit ELMSelect to view a list of UConn’s suggested lenders.

 Lender Selection Policy

-We advise students and parents to be educated consumers and compare the borrower benefits offered by the lenders on our Suggested Lender List with those offered by other lenders.
+We advise borrowers to be educated consumers and compare the products offered by private/alternative education lenders on our Suggested Lender List with those offered by other private/alternative education lenders.

 The factors considered follow, in order of importance.
 Factors at the top of the list were weighed more heavily than factors at the bottom of the list.

-We considered: Interest rate, immediate borrower benefits, borrower benefits that must be earned by the borrower, telephone customer service for the borrower, technical support, ease of loan processing for the borrower, ease of loan processing for the school and compatibility with our computer software, customer service for the school (i.e. assistance in resolving loan delivery issues), web-based services for borrowers, repayment services for borrowers, flexibility of the loan program to meet the needs of various student situations, deferment options, debt management and default aversion services.
+We considered: interest rates, ease of private/alternative education loan processing for the borrower, ease of private/alternative education loan processing for the school and compatibility with our computer software, customer service for the school (i.e. assistance in resolving private/alternative education loan delivery issues), flexibility of the private/alternative education loan program to meet the needs of various student eligibility criteria, and web-based services for borrowers.